 Turn the spotlight back on your interviewer to find out if there was something behind their question.
 Better you find out now and not after you’ve joined…

-“There are limited options currently in my present company, and the position you need to fill looks to offer some interesting challenges.”
+“There are limited options currently at my present company, and the position you need to fill looks to offer some interesting challenges.”
 Then move on to ask a question about the position.

 “I enjoy a diversity of personality types, but don’t work well with dishonest people who are not team players.”
-Then before the interviewer has chance to ask tough questions about your experiences with these types of people, two questions you can ask: “Are your team all honest and team players?”, or “Do you have any difficult characters in your team?”
+Then before the interviewer has chance to ask tough questions about your experiences with these types of people, here are two questions you can ask: “Are your team all honest and team players?” or “Do you have any difficult characters in your team?”

 Again, find out if they have a hidden agenda or skeletons in the closet, and move the spotlight away from you and this uncomfortable area.

-If you have a charm and a great sense of humour, you could say “Doing your job”, but I personally wouldn’t gamble on it.
+If you have charm and a great sense of humor, you could say: “Doing your job,” but I personally wouldn’t gamble on it.